P O Box 2262, Morgan Hill CA 95038

 Rescue is simply taking from a situation that is less than ideal for the rabbit and putting it in a better place.
 We are called out regularly to catch rabbits that have been left to fend on their own.
 Domestic rabbits may appear to be doing okay in the wild, but they really aren't.
 They do not have the 'instinct' to survive.
 That is where rescue comes in.
 Rabbits running loose create traffic hazards, destroy yards and encourage bad behavior in other animals.

-** Currently we are at capacity and cannot accept owner surrenders unless they are already spayed or neutered. ** Surrendering is another way of saying 'give it away'.
+Surrendering is another way of saying 'give it away'.
 However, by surrendering to SBRR, your rabbit will receive medical treatment, will be spayed or neutered and will only then become eligible for adoption to another home.
 It is our goal to help improve the lives of both the human and the rabbit.
-There is a $30.00 surrender donation that goes towards the care of the rabbit and when surrendering, any rabbit items that could be donated with them would be greatly appreciated.
+There is a $35.00 surrender donation that goes towards the care of the rabbit and when surrendering, any rabbit items that could be donated with them would be greatly appreciated.